Randy Arozarena Player Props: Rays vs. Orioles

 Randy Arozarena At The Plate

-- Arozarena has picked up an RBI in 38.0% of his games this season, with more than one RBI in 14.1% of his games.
-He has also produced three or more runs in six contests.
+- Arozarena has picked up an RBI in 37.5% of his games this year, with more than one RBI in 13.9% of his games.
+He has also driven in three or more runs in six contests.

-- In 50.7% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (12.7%).
+- In 36 of 72 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.